 Ben Jowett, "Introduction," in Plato, The Republic, trad.
 Ben Jowett (York: Airmont, 1968), iix.

-How to quote in the notes?
+How to quote in the notes in Chicago Style?

 The quotes in notes have a format that is very similar to the bibliographic references, but in the first ones the authors appear normally arranged with the elements separated by the use of commas or parentheses.